List of American Pie characters: Nadia

 Nadia makes her second appearance in American Pie 2.
-Traveling across the US, Nadia agrees to join Jim at his beach party.
-When Nadia turns up earlier than expected, Michelle acts as his fake girlfriend so that he won't have to have sex with Nadia until his penis has healed.
+Traveling across the US, Nadia tells Jim that she is coming over at the end of the summer to visit him.
+When Nadia turns up at the lake house earlier than expected, Michelle acts as his fake girlfriend so that he won't have to have sex with Nadia until his penis has healed.
 At the party, Jim realizes that it isn't Nadia he wants, but Michelle.
 Nadia is disappointed that Jim chose a geek over her, but is happy for Jim and allows him to go and find Michelle, performing at band camp.
 Meanwhile, the geeky Sherman mulls around at the party in a depressed mood, having abandoned his "Sherminator" mantra from the first film due to his abject failure with girls.
 By chance, he begins talking to the rejected Nadia, who is also depressed, and the two hit it off almost instantly.
-Nadia encourages Sherman to become the Sherminator once more, displaying a desire/fetish for geeks, and excitedly drags him into an upstairs bedroom where Sherman finally loses his virginity, to the shock of Stifler.
+Nadia encourages Sherman to become the Sherminator once more, displaying a desire/fetish for geeks, and excitedly drags him into an upstairs bedroom where Sherman finally loses his virginity, to the shock of Stifler and Jessica.

 Although she does not appear in American Wedding, Jim has doubts about if he made the right decision in choosing Michelle over Nadia, after Stifler says that it was the biggest mistake Jim has ever made.
 This prompts Jim to have a chat with his father, Noah, who apparently has a minor attraction to Nadia.
 Noah at first tries to brush off the idea of being with Nadia, but after Jim asks if he would sleep with her if he was her age and not married, Noah immediately answers "In a heartbeat".
 She is not mentioned again for the remainder of the film.

-Nadia is mentioned briefly in The Book of Love, since her cousin is currently attending East Great Falls High.
+Nadia is mentioned briefly in The Book of Love, by her cousin currently attending East Great Falls High.

-In American Reunion, Nadia briefly sees Jim and Michelle at the high school reunion, walking in on them having sex while showing off her boyfriend, who bears a striking resemblance to Jim.
+In American Reunion, Nadia briefly sees Jim and Michelle at the high school reunion, walking in on them having sex in the band room.
+She is at the reunion with her boyfriend, who bears a striking resemblance to Jim but is much shorter.